 - Make sure there is a water source nearby.
-You don't want to be lugging around coontainers of water for long
+You don’t want to be lugging around containers of water for long hauls.

 - Look for ground that is high and level.

-- Make sure there is an adequate area for cooking.
+- Make sure there is an adequate area for cooking which includes a campfire.

-- Try to have a shady spot that you can retreat to for relaxation.
+- Try to insure you have a nearby shady spot for relaxing.

 Here some final chores that need to be done:

 - Unload your car, truck, or camper and separate everything used on the camping trip.

 - Remove all food from your cooler and put cold foods in your refrigerator.
 Return all dry foods to the pantry or cupboard.

 - Rinse out your cooler and allow to dry.

 - I like to wash all my utensils and cookware again to make sure they are clean.